HireTea

 Category Common groups Physical or task signals Coverage signals Department signals

-Warehouse Physical task requirement lift: 50 lbs or more depending on role, stand: full shift, and pace: repetitive lifting and sorting, lift: 70 lbs in some package roles, stand: full shift, and pace: repetitive package movement, and lift: up to 49 lbs in many warehouse roles, stand: full shift, and pace: repetitive movement and scan accuracy early morning sort, overnight sort, and weekends, overnight shifts, weekends, and peak season, and preload early morning, twilight sort, and peak season Fulfillment Center, Sort Center, Delivery Station, and Locker+, Ground Hub, Express Station, Package Sort, and Loading, and Preload, Sort, Loading, and Unloading
+Warehouse Physical task requirement lift: 50 lbs or more depending on role, stand: full shift, and pace: repetitive lifting and sorting, lift: 70 lbs in some package roles, stand: full shift, and pace: repetitive package movement, and lift: up to 49 lbs in many warehouse roles, stand: full shift, and pace: repetitive movement and scan accuracy early morning sort, overnight sort, and weekends, overnight shifts, weekends, and peak season, and preload early morning, twilight sort, and peak season Fulfillment Center, Sort Center, Delivery Station, and Locker+, Package Handler, Material Handler, Driver/Courier, and Facility Operations, and Preload, Sort, Loading, and Unloading

 Company examples